-An A level in Business Studies provides a good grounding for many higher education courses and degrees.
+An A Level in Business Studies provides a good grounding for many higher education courses and degrees.
 The skills obtained in this course will be welcomed by any employer and provides a sound base for students to start thinking about their own business.
 Countless careers are opened up to them including finance, marketing, personnel, accounting, law and entrepreneurship.
 Business Studies - CTEC Level 3 Beaulieu Convent School Examination board: OCR Overview of the course On successful completion of the course, a Level 3 Cambridge Technical Extended Certificate in Business will be awarded.
 It is a Level 3 qualification that is equivalent to an A Level (with equivalent UCAS points).
 It is assessed through a mix of coursework and exams which all add up to a final grade at the end of the course.
 Year 1 starts with a unit on Marketing and Market Research.
 This is a very practical, hands-on unit where the students will be required to conduct their own market research and will present this back to the 'client'.
 This will take place alongside various other assignment-based tasks, all of which are assessed internally and, once moderated, the students will receive their first grade on the course.
 In addition, the students will be studying The Business Environment in order to sit an exam in May.
 They will learn about different types of businesses and how they are structured, how different functions work together and how businesses can respond to external factors in order to remain competitive.
-They will finish Year 12 studying Customers and Communication.
-In Year 13 the students complete the qualification by studying two further internally assessed units and will sit an exam on Business Resources.
+They will finish Year 12 working as a class to prepare for an event which they will host at the start of Year 13, this will be assessed internally with a focus on their organisational skills.
+There is one more formal externally assessed exam in the January of Year 13.
+Then the students complete the qualification with an internally assessed unit on Customers and Communication.
 Requirements Students will need at least 5 GCSEs at Grade 4 or above, including English and Maths.
 They do not need to have previously studied Business at GCSE or BTEC Level 2 to choose this.
 What can this lead to?